data-and-design/data-and-design.github.io/classes/4871/final-project.md

 - What is the solution you want to propose?
 - How do you plan to implement it?

+Before you submit, it's **strongly encouraged** that you talk to the instructor for feedback on your idea.

 <h2 id="milestone-3">Milestone 3: Make a plan</h2>

 Develop a more fully fleshed out project plan that addresses the following: